 Now we know what it isn’t, how can we define happiness?
 In her well-respected book The How of Happiness, positive psychology researcher Sonja Lyubomirsky defines happiness as: “the experience of joy, contentment, or positive well-being, combined with a sense that one’s life is good, meaningful, and worthwhile.”

-So, day-to-day pleasure and meaning in life (through job satisfaction, for example) are considered two key factors in the definition of happiness.
+So, day-to-day pleasure and meaning in life (through job satisfaction, for example) are considered two key factors in defining what happiness is.
 This resonates with the ancient Greeks who believed happiness consisted of two parts: Hedonia or pleasure, and Eudaimonia or meaning.

 More recently, positive psychologists – such as Martin Seligman in his 2002 book Authentic Happiness – have added the component of ‘engagement’ or ‘flow’ to the happiness definition.
 Combining these trio of happiness components – pleasure, meaning and engagement – psychologists have come up with a scientific term for defining happiness: subjective-well being (SWB).